-Wealthy merchant ships, pesky privateers, fellow pirates… For a pirate looking to make a name for themselves, the seas in Skull and Bones are ripe with potential prey!
+Wealthy merchant ships, pesky pirate hunters, fellow pirates...
+For a pirate looking to make a name for themselves, the seas in Skull and Bones are ripe with potential prey!
 Use the spyglass to spot lucrative targets from afar.
 Assess their firepower and defences before diving into combat, lest the ill-prepared predator find themselves becoming the prey.

-With your spyglass you will be able to identify your enemy’s ship, faction, rank, attachments, damage types, and possible loot.
+With your spyglass you will be able to identify your enemy's ship, faction, rank, damage types, armor types and possible loot.
 You will also see the potential infamy rewards for sinking the ship and the potential losses if you lose, which can give you an indication of the difficulty level of your enemy.

 Using this information, it will be up to you to decide whether to engage or not.
-While it may be tempting to jump into action, it’s always good to take some time to assess your loadout and adjust your own if needed.
+While it may be tempting to jump into action, it's always good to take some time to assess your loadout and adjust it if needed.
 If your target is particularly well defended, consider recruiting loyal co-captains to support you in combat!
-Getting to know your enemies’ weak spots and optimising your combat strategy in advance could turn the tide of battle and ultimately lead to victory so it will be a vital part of strategizing your attack!
+Getting to know your enemies' weak spots and optimising your combat strategy in advance could turn the tide of battle and ultimately lead to victory so it will be a vital part of strategising your attack!